ScepterCode/tegaconsults-cloud-digital-doctors-assistant/replit.md

 3. **Enhanced LLM Services**: Implemented drug alternatives, treatment planning, outcome prediction, and evidence-based guidelines
 4. **New API Endpoints**: 10+ new endpoints for NLP and advanced LLM features
 5. **Database Initialization**: Automatic seeding with default users and sample patients on first run
+6. **Python/FastAPI Backend**: Complete Python backend implementation with all features ported from Node.js/Express

 ## Default Login Credentials